bekk/bekk-christmas/post/kotlin/wip-named-and-default-arguments.md

 Keep in mind, though; arguments that we do not specify by name must still adhere to the placement as given by the function declaration.

 Although a little more verbose, using Named Arguments arguably makes it easier to understand what the function does, without having to look at the function signature itself (or code inspection if your IDE supports it).
+Additionally, as we'll see later, Named Arguments can be even more powerful, and sometimes make function calls less verbose (!), when combined with Default Arguments.

-(_In comparison; in Java we could potentially achieve the same benefit by applying the_ [_Builder Pattern_](https://en.wikipedia.org/wiki/Builder_pattern) _or using Enum values, albeit being neither optimal nor idiomatic solutions._)
+## A word about Java Interop

-As we'll see later, Named Arguments can be even more powerful, and sometimes make function calls less verbose (!), when combined with Default Arguments.
+In the example above we made the assumption that our function was both declared and called from within Kotlin code.
+If we're making use of Kotlin's interop with Java, we might be tempted to try and call Java methods with named arguments from within Kotlin code.
+By default this is **not supported**, and thus trying to pass arguments to a Java method call by its parameter name, would result in a compiler error.

-_\* Java functions cannot be called with named parameters from Kotlin-code_
+Rewriting the Java method to a Kotlin function might not always be an option.
+In such cases there are some alternatives to named arguments in the context of Java interop; such as utilising the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern), that might give similar possibilities, although requiring more overhead.

 ## Default Arguments